 Fun and Engaging Personal Finance Lessons Reach Youth

 Most adults today would probably say they wish they’d learned more about money when they were young.
 But what is the best way to teach personal finance to kids?
-According to the NFEC, the answer is by translating theory-based research into fun, exciting personal finance lessons that have practical application to the real world.
+According to the NFEC, the answer is by translating theory-based research into fun, exciting personal finance programs that have practical application to the real world.

-Schools and other concerned individuals or groups may receive curriculum, lesson plans, consultation services, and the full gamut of personal finance programs from the NFEC.
+Schools and other concerned individuals or groups may receive curriculum, lesson plans, consultation services, and the full gamut of personal finance education programs from the NFEC.
 An independent organization with a social enterprise focus, the NFEC is committed to providing financial education resources to improve knowledge and raise awareness about the financial literacy movement.

-The NFEC programs and campaigns have many benefits besides teaching kids personal finance skills.
+The NFEC’s personal finance definition, programs and campaigns have many benefits besides teaching kids personal finance skills.
 Organizations whose mission is helping youth can leverage NFEC resources to gain support in the form of grants or other funding.
 Colleges have used these programs to help recruit students, improve graduation rates, build community goodwill, and protect Title IV funding.
 The broad range of financial literacy products and services the NFEC offers can be used as individual lessons or combined.
 The NFEC can tailor a campaign comprised of multiple strategies to enhance the number of people reached and maximize positive changes in personal finance behavior.

-Measuring success is another key component of any NFEC campaign.
+Measuring success is another key component of any NFEC personal finance program.
 By conducting surveys, pre- and post-tests, they generate statistics that tell schools and community groups how well their personal finance initiatives are working.
 These outcome measures provide information about program impact that becomes essential when applying to agencies or foundations for grants.
 Demonstrating that these personal finance lessons really work attracts grant funding, media attention, and community recognition.
 All these benefits combine to build a lasting, sustainable program that continues to serve the community in the long-term.